 6. Paying your speeding ticket fine.

-Unless the ticket is dismissed, a plea of guilty to a speeding ticket or a reduced offense will entail the payment of a fine.
+Unless the ticket is dismissed, pleading guilty to a speeding ticket or a reduced offense will entail the payment of a fine.
 Deadlines and methods of payment vary from court to court (some allow credit card payment, others do not for instance).
-In addition, if you accumulated 6 points of more from tickets whose date of offense was within a given 18 month period you will also have to pay DMV a Driver Responsibility Assessment (DRA).
+In addition, if those who accumulate 6 points of more from tickets within 18 months will also have to pay the DMV a Driver Responsibility Assessment (DRA).

-Endnote: The only thing worse than a traffic ticket is getting your license suspended for failure to respond in a timely fashion, failure to appear in court on a scheduled court date, or failure to pay a fine or DRA by the fine payment deadline.
+Endnote: The only thing worse than a traffic ticket is getting one’s license suspended for failure to respond in a timely fashion, failure to appear in court on a scheduled court date, or failure to pay a fine or DRA by the fine payment deadline.
 Driving while suspended is a crime and could lead to an arrest, jail time, and/or a criminal record.
-Hiring an attorney with experience in NY case handling can help avoid these kinds of mishaps.
+Hiring an attorney can help avoid these kinds of mishaps.

 Full Penalties for Paying a First-Time Speeding Ticket in New York

 Points: The number of points assessed for a first-time speeding ticket depends on the alleged speed: